Ceramics designers create designs for a range of pottery objects that are then made by shaping and firing clay

-A wide variety of part-time courses, in further and adult education institutes are available, providing the opportunity to develop ceramics skills.
+A variety of part-time courses are available in further and adult education institutes, providing the opportunity to develop ceramics skills.

 - a good understanding of health and safety issues.

 Establishing yourself as a self-employed ceramics designer/ceramicist is hard work and competitive.
-There are, however, bodies that provide support with grants in order to help buy equipment and set up studios, like the Queen Elizabeth Scholarship Trust.
+There are, however, bodies that provide support with grants in order to help buy equipment and set up studios, like the Queen Elizabeth Scholarship Trust and the Crafts Council.
 Regional funding opportunities are covered by websites including:

 It's vital to document your work professionally, using the skills of a specialist photographer or developing your own photographic skills, to create high-quality portfolios and websites that illustrate different aspects of your work.

-Entering competitions and applying to exhibit/sell work at trade shows and craft fairs is also essential.
+Entering competitions and applying to exhibit or sell work at trade shows and craft fairs is also essential.
 Employers, retail buyers, galleries and the design press attend these events to look for new talent.

-Self-employed ceramics designers/ceramicists have to learn how to run a small business.
-Ceramics degree courses increasingly include basic business skills' development.
+As self-employed ceramics designers have to learn how to run a small business, ceramics degree courses increasingly include basic business skills development.
 After graduation, you can find business skills training through organisations such as The Design Trust and creative workspace providers such as:

-Many ceramicists are self-employed, working to commission or selling work directly from the studio, through websites, at craft markets, through galleries and at specialist retail outlets.
+Many ceramicists are self-employed, working to commission or selling work directly from the studio, through websites, galleries, at craft markets and specialist retail outlets.

 - Royal Doulton.

-For a list of member companies that may be useful for speculative applications to smaller companies see the British Ceramic Confederation (BCC).
+The British Ceramic Confederation (BCC) has a list of member companies, which may be useful for making speculative applications to smaller companies.

 Companies are concentrated in areas linked with the traditional potteries of the West Midlands.
-Numbers employed in these companies have declined in recent years, but employers see design as a way to compete in global markets and hold design skills in high regard.
+Pressure from cheaper imports can affect employment levels but employers see design as a way to compete in global markets and hold design skills in high regard.
 Therefore, opportunities for in-house designers and freelance commissions continue to exist.

-Design opportunities for ceramic designers with experience may also be available with major homeware retailers such as:
+Design opportunities for ceramic designers with experience may also be available with major homeware retailers such as Habitat and IKEA.